 Stanford has a long-standing policy that any student may declare any major.
 Hence, there are no separate “entrance” requirements for the School of Engineering.
 Students at Stanford also have considerable time to weigh their choice of major, and it is useful to take a variety of courses in engineering before settling on a particular major.
 The majors offered by the School of Engineering are demanding, but also extremely rewarding.

 Students at Stanford must declare a major by the time they achieve junior status (85 completed units).
 Prospective Engineering majors should review their departmental program section for any major-specific declaration procedures.
 As the final step, students will formally declare their major in Axess.
-The link for Declaring a Major/Minor is under the Academics tab.
+The steps for Declaring an EE Major are below.

 How to Declare a Major in EE